Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ##### 1k

-The 1k type simulates a type that is expensive to copy at 1KiB, but has a relatively cheap comparison function.
+The type called "1k" in graphs, simulates a type that is expensive to copy with a stack size of 1KiB per element.
+It has a relatively cheap comparison function.

 ```rust
 // Very large stack value.